cozy/cozy-docs/src/documents/hack/cookbooks/controller.html.md

 Configuration are stored in file '/etc/cozy/controller.json' Every configuration are optional
-Configuration file are avaible only for new controller (not already published)
+Configuration file are avaible only for new controller

 ### Common configuration